-Settle in to one of the boutique hotels in the Chiado neighborhood.
-You'll be right in the middle of the city's hustle and bustle and in walking distance from everything you want to see.
+Settle into one of the boutique hotels in the Chiado neighborhood.
+You'll be right in the middle of the city's hustle and bustle and within walking distance from everything you want to see.
 The recently opened AlmaLusa Baixa/Chiado aims to capture the city's romantic history in an 18th-century building with all the modern amenities (rainfall walk-in shower!).
 The hotel's honeymoon suite even features a fireplace, and breakfast is included (so many Portuguese pastries, so little time).

 Walk down to the Baixa neighborhood, Lisbon's downtown, to begin to get acquainted with the city.
 The area was built back from scratch after the famous 1755 earthquake that decimated the city.
 If you want to get your bearings and have a professional guide you through parts of this complex city, we vote you hop on a "We Hate Tourism" jeep to save your feet from walking up and down the hills.
 You'll get a unique perspective on some of the top sites from locals.

-Bonus: If you have an extra day or two, make your way to the ultra-romantic city of Sintra, where an ancient royal castle (the Portuguese King's summer home) will have you living all your Cinderella fantasies amidst glowing sunsets and incredible views of the coast.
+If you have an extra day or two, make your way to the ultra-romantic city of Sintra, where an ancient royal castle (the Portuguese King's summer home) will have you living all your Cinderella fantasies amidst glowing sunsets and incredible views of the coast.
 Or head to the adorable seaside suburb of Cascais for a beach day and some of the best seafood you've ever tasted—locals recommend Furnas do Guincho for excellent fish and beach views.